Esqarrouth/Cool-Quotes/README.md

-It is not who is right, but what is right, that is of importance.|Thomas Huxley Have no fear of perfection - you'll never reach it.|Salvador Dali In God we trust; all others must bring data.|W. Edwards Deming
+It is not who is right, but what is right, that is of importance.|Thomas Huxley Have no fear of perfection - you'll never reach it.|Salvador Dali In God we trust; all others must bring data.|W. Edwards Deming Reasonably smart people can rationalize anything, but entrepreneurs are especially gifted at this.|Ash Maurya

 #Tech Quotes